Average salary in South Carolina

 What is the average salary in South Carolina by age?

-Alongside location and occupation, salaries in South Carolina are also dependent on age, since more senior workers will be paid more.
-Then, when they retire, their income will dip again as they will rely on pensions and other forms of set income.
+Alongside location and occupation, average salaries in South Carolina are also dependent on age since more senior workers will be paid more.
+Those workers’ income will dip again after they retire, as they will rely on pensions and other forms of set income such as IRA distributions.

 The Census Bureau data finds that householders under 25 have a median household income of $31,063; householders aged 25 to 44 years old have a median income of $53,399; those aged 45 to 64 years old have a median income of $58,518; and those 65 and older have a median income of $39,306.